pivot-access-ltd/bma-offline-docs/src/how-to-manage-proxies-5168.md

 To prevent MAAS machines from using a proxy, enable the 'Don't use a proxy' checkbox.
 [/tab]
 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="CLI"]
-Enabling and disabling proxying, in general, is done via a boolean option ('true' or 'false').
+Enabling and disabling proxying, in general, is done via a Boolean option ('true' or 'false').
 The following command will disable proxying completely:

 ``` bash
 maas $PROFILE maas set-config name=enable_http_proxy value=false